MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

     | `spring.jms.servicebus.topic-client-id`   | Specify the JMS client id if you're using an Azure Service Bus topic with a durable subscription. |
     | `spring.jms.servicebus.idle-timeout`      | Specify the idle timeout in milliseconds.
 The recommended value for this tutorial is 1800000.     |

-3. Save and close the *application.properties* file.
+1. Save and close the *application.properties* file.

-## Add sample code to implement basic Service Bus functionality
+## Implement basic Service Bus functionality

-In this section, you create the necessary Java classes for sending messages to your Service Bus queue or topic and receive messages from your corresponding queue or subscription.
+In this section, you create the necessary Java classes for sending messages to your Service Bus queue or topic and receive messages from your corresponding queue or topic subscription.

 ### Modify the main application class